openenclave/openenclave/docs/DesignDocs/CustomAttestation.md

     opaque block.

     The current API proposal has no way to distinguish all 3.
-    Likewise, `get_collateral` and `verify_evidence` could require function input parameters.
+    Likewise, `get_collaterals` and `verify_evidence` could require function input parameters.
 A solution could be having a structured way to define these parameters using JSON or CBOR.

-### New SGX Plugin
+### Built-in SGX Plugin

 The current Open Enclave attestation only works on SGX platforms, so it will be moved to an SGX plugin.
 Most of the current Open Enclave APIs can be mapped directly to the plugin APIs.
-For the `on_register` APIs, they can simply be no-ops. `oe_get_report` can be mapped to the `get_evidence` API and `oe_verify_report` can be mapped to the `verify_evidence` API.
+For the `on_register` and `on_unregister`  APIs, they can simply be no-ops.

+`oe_get_report` can be mapped to the `get_evidence` API and `oe_verify_report` can be mapped to the `verify_evidence` API.

-The only thing that can't be mapped is the collaterals API, since the current Open Enclave implementation doesn't have an API that exposes the collaterals.
-Thus, this plugin work is dependant on @jazzybluesea's collateral work.
+For `get_collaterals` and `free_collaterals` they will be mapped to newly created internal functions that are part of the SGX plug-in.
+The current set of collaterals for SGX are:
+1. CRLs.
+2. TCB Info.
+3. QE Identity Info.

 ### New Open Enclave APIs